easyparcel/OpenAPI/source/includes/2025-09/_developerhub.md

        style="max-width: 105%; height: auto;">
 </p>

-4.Accept the Terms of Service and Privacy Policy
+4. Accept the Terms of Service and Privacy Policy
-5.Click **Create Account**
+5. Click **Create Account**
-6.Verify your email address by clicking the link sent to your email
+6. Verify your email address by clicking the link sent to your email

 ### Step 2: Complete Your Developer Profile